bit-guber/Movie-Recommender-demo/README.md

 # Movie-Recommender-System

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note: &nbsp;this portfolio project with limited features done by [bit_guber](https://github.com/bit-guber/Portfolio).<br><br>
 This Project accomplish top 50 Movie suggest for users from previously liked movies by them with quick and efficiently as possible way.
-This Project Separate into two parts one for FrontEnd Website other for API endpoint.
+This Project Separate into two parts one for FrontEnd Website other for API endpoint.There will be Top 100 Popular Movies based on reviews count each movie in MovieLens [Dataset](https://grouplens.org/datasets/movielens/) which were collected 9,734 movies over various periods of time.

 ### Live-demo [here](https://bit-guber-movie-recommender.vercel.app/)